nikimanoledaki/data_stream_analytics/README.md

 ### Unit tests

 Unit tests are in /spec/lib and /spec/consumers.
 Most tests in these files are isolated from other classes with the use of doubles to ensure that they are decoupled.
-Some tests in the `Batch` class could be decoupled further with more time.

 ### Feature tests